v4lli/zpa2ics/README.md

 <pre>@daily chronic /home/valentin/zpa2/zpa2ics.py ...</pre>

 ## Note
+This is a quick-and-dirty implementation.
+The code might look rather adventurous.

 The code currently does not verify the (invalid) ZPA certificate.
 Only use on trusted networks!